This post may contain affiliate links. Please see my disclosure policy for details.

 9. Call from a Green Phone Box

-10. Go on a day tour from Dublin
+10. Go on a day trip from Dublin

 One of my favourite parts of my trip to Dublin was actually leaving it to visit the Irish countryside!